doctorray117/minecraft-ondemand/README.md

   - `TWILIOTO` : `+1XXXYYYZZZZ` (optional, your cell phone to get a text on)
   - `TWILIOAID` : Twilio account ID (optional)
   - `TWILIOAUTH` : Twilio auth code (optional)
+  - `STARTUPMIN` : Number of minutes to wait for a connection after starting before terminating (optional, default 10)
+  - `SHUTDOWNMIN` : Number of minutes to wait after the last client disconnects before terminating (optional, default 20)

 Create task.